Error management theory: Skeptical commitment bias

 Women's commitment skepticism arises from the high costs of falsely inferring a mate's commitment to a relationship.
 It hypothesizes that women have adapted to be cognitively biased towards under perceiving male interest and commitment.
 This is due to the high cost of a false positive – a man not being committed and a woman accepting him – that could lead to raising a child without an investing mate, reputational damage and risk reducing chances of future courtship.
 The cost of a false negative – a man that is committed and a woman rejecting him – is far less costly to the female.

 Women are limited to how many children they can have in a lifetime.
 However, men are not limited and can reproduce multiple times.
 Therefore, overperception costs are higher for females.
 This hypothesis is mentioned briefly by Buss (2012).

 Females' commitment skepticism is unique to humans.
-For other mammals, courtship rituals are not particularly varied and there is no guesswork or ambiguity involved.
+For other animals, courtship rituals are not particularly varied and there is no guesswork or ambiguity involved.
 For instance, a long-tailed manakin bird has a mating dance that is instinctive and intricate and requires a young apprentice to perform as a duet to the female.
 If the dance is good enough the female will mate with the male, if the duet falls flat then she will not choose him to reproduce with.
 However, human courtship behaviour is more ambiguous and so requires these types of cognitive biases to avoid costly errors, in this case, sexual deception.